 \section{Abstract}

-Reliable and real-time detection of road speed bumps and potholes is crucial for anticipatory perception in advanced suspension systems, enabling timely and adaptive damping control.
-However, achieving high accuracy and efficiency on embedded platforms remains challenging due to limited computational resources and the small scale of distant targets.
-This paper presents SBP-YOLO, a lightweight and high-speed detection framework tailored for bump and pothole recognition.
-Based on YOLOv11n, the model integrates GhostConv and VoVGSCSPC modules into the backbone and neck to reduce computation while enhancing multi-scale semantic features.
-To improve small-object detection, a P2-level branch is introduced, with a Lightweight and efficient detection head (LEDH) mitigating the added computational overhead without compromising accuracy.
-A hybrid training strategy combining NWD loss, BCKD-based knowledge distillation, and Albumentations-driven augmentation further enhances localization precision and robustness.
+Speed bumps and potholes are the most common road anomalies, significantly affecting ride comfort and vehicle stability.
+Preview-based suspension control mitigates their impact by detecting such irregularities in advance and adjusting suspension parameters proactively.
+Accurate and real-time detection is essential, but embedded deployment is constrained by limited computational resources and the small size of targets in input images.
+To address these challenges, this paper proposes SBP-YOLO, an efficient detection framework for speed bumps and potholes in embedded systems.
+Built upon YOLOv11n, it integrates GhostConv and VoVGSCSPC modules in the backbone and neck to reduce computation while enhancing multi-scale semantic features.
+A P2-level branch improves small-object detection, and a lightweight and efficient detection head (LEDH) maintains accuracy with minimal overhead.
+A hybrid training strategy further enhances robustness under varying road and environmental conditions, combining NWD loss, BCKD knowledge distillation, and Albumentations-based augmentation.
 Experiments show that SBP-YOLO achieves 87.0\% mAP, outperforming the YOLOv11n baseline by 5.8\%.
-After TensorRT FP16 quantization, it runs at 139.5 FPS on Jetson AGX Xavier, delivering a 12.4\% speedup over the P2-enhanced YOLOv11.
-These results validate the effectiveness of the proposed method for fast and low-latency road condition perception in embedded suspension control systems.
+After TensorRT FP16 quantization, it runs at 139.5 FPS on Jetson AGX Xavier, yielding a 12.4\% speedup over the P2-enhanced YOLOv11.
+These results demonstrate the framework's suitability for fast, low-latency road condition perception in embedded suspension control systems.